jpptm/SENG2250/SENG2250/A3/README.md

 The main scripts are 'server.py' and 'client.py'

 Please open 2 instances of your terminal.
-After receiving the zip file and extracting, cd A3 (I do not know what the equivalent of cd is in macOS) and enter
+After receiving the zip file and extracting, cd A3 (I do not know what the equivalent of cd is in macOS, sincerest apologies) and enter

 'python server.py' in one instance and 'python client.py' at the other.
 In pc's with Ubuntu/Debian/Linux based, the command might have to be